FlamingShali/Far-Away/README.md

 Important! - I am not the initiator of this project.
 It is made as a part of the React course.
-With permission of the author, i use it only as a adittion to my portfolio.
+With permission of the author, I use it only as an adition to my portfolio.

 This is a simple application for tourists which checks actual status of packing items for journey.